CollapseLabs/gardening-for-engineers/README.md

 ![Based on https://en.wikipedia.org/wiki/PI_curve](img/light-points.png)

-The rate of plant growth scales mostly linearly to quantity (intensity) of light.
+The rate of plant growth scales to *light quantity* (intensity).
 However, below a certain quantity (the *light compensation point*), there is not enough energy to fuel growth.
 On the other side, above a certain quantity (the *light saturation point*), plants become damaged.
 Tolerance levels vary from crop to crop (see the Data section).

 Light quantity is measured in various ways, with a key metric being [Daily Light Integral (DLI)](https://en.wikipedia.org/wiki/Daily_light_integral).